 “The object, which was supposed to be the essential element in sense-certainty, is now the unessential element; for the universal which the object has come to be is no longer what the object was supposed essentially to be for sense-certainty [namely, the truth of the phenomenon itself].
 On the contrary, the certainty is now to be found in the opposite element, viz. in knowing, which previously was the unessential element.
 [The object’s] truth is in the object as my object, or in its being mine; it is, because I know it.”

+Kant and Husserl.
 The temporal synthesis and the consciousness of time.
 Including the question as to which object adheres

-Within the Critique of Pure Reason, for example, we read that objects obtain into consciousness through what is known as the temporal manifold.
+Within the Critique of Pure Reason, we read that consciousness obtains objects through what is known as the temporal manifold.
 Through the temporal manifold, phenomena persist through time, and this manifold is accomplished by way of what Kant calls the temporal synthesis.
-The explication of this synthesis is found within the doctrine of the threefold synthesis of the A-Deduction of his Critique of Pure Reason.
-However, and as we have already suggested, this description seems to be further pronounced (and perhaps even advanced) by Husserl.
-In Husserl’s lectures on the consciousness of time, we find the adherence of objects in consciousness described through the psychological language of retention, protentions, and what we call original impressions.
+The explication of this synthesis is found within the doctrine of the threefold synthesis of the A-Deduction from his Critique of Pure Reason.
+However, and as I have already suggested, this description seems to be further pronounced (and perhaps even advanced) by Husserl.
+In Husserl’s lectures on the consciousness of time, we find the adherence of objects in consciousness described through the psychological language of retention, protention, and what we call original impression.
 And yet, if we were to simply accept the explanation of adherence by way of Kant’s temporal synthesis, or Husserl’s explicitly psychological language, then we would have only explained how an object and its motion adheres.
 What is explicitly lacking in this form of description is an explanation as to which object adheres.
 The problem asked about here can be considered by way of the following example: consider that lightning is not tantamount to or merely a type of electromagnetic discharge.
 At most, we could say that the description electromagnetic discharge is a refinement of the description lightning.
 But we could never say that one is more true or even more accurate than the other.
-This means that whether the object “lightning” adheres in consciousness or whether “electromagnetic discharge” adheres cannot be described by the temporal synthesis alone.
-Rather, it must be conditioned by something other than “subjective consciousness” or “Reason”.
+This means that whether the object lightning adheres in consciousness or whether electromagnetic discharge adheres in consciousness, neither can be described by the temporal synthesis alone.
+Rather, it must be conditioned by something other than consciousness or Reason.

 Hegel’s “experienced change” and history